mrkkrp/zip/README.md

 ## Contribution

-Feel free to contact the maintainer via
+You can contact the maintainer via
 [the issue tracker](https://github.com/mrkkrp/zip/issues).

 We are open to pull requests, they will be merged quickly if they are good!